CONSELF/conself-docs/content/hints/common-errors.md

 {{< figure src="/images/STEPS_completed.png" alt="STEPS completed" class="figure-30" >}}

-All the messagges can be classified into two different ways: *WARNING* and *ERROR*. **WARGNING** are yellow coloured and generally they just advice users about possible problems that may happen in a later stage, in particular when some combinations of options are used. **ERROR** messages, coloured in red, report a problem that forbid and advancement to later steps in the CFD/FEM simulation.
+Any messagge can be classified into two different ways: *WARNING* and *ERROR*. **WARGNING** are yellow coloured and generally they just advice users about possible problems that may happen in a later stage, in particular when some combinations of options are used. **ERROR** messages, coloured in red, report a problem that forbid and advancement to later steps in the CFD/FEM simulation.

 ## Common GEOMETRY errors